SAP/cf-service-operator/website/content/en/docs/tutorials/annotations.md

       service-operator.cf.cs.sap.com/polling-interval-fail: "5m"
 ```

-In the example above the custom resource will be reconcile every three hours after reaching the final state Failed.
+In the example above the custom resource will be reconcile every five minutes after reaching the final state Failed.